Lachtan9K/spselit-javascript/03-VariablesAndDataTypes.md

     console.log(myName);

-now it will print out it's value, in this example `DiceSensei`.
+now it will print out it's value, in this example `Dice Sensei`.

 ## Variable names